-In the dictionary, wid-geon is the only word that is the least bit like widget.
-Actually, wid-geon and widget may have gone through simi-lar transformations over the course of history, as we shall demonstrate in the next few sentences, we hope.
-A typical exam-ple follows: everything was a widget.
-People would ask, for example, "Would you please hand me that widan Interleaf laser printer is priced at \$29,900.
+In the dictionary, widgeon is the only word that is the least bit like geon and wider may have gone through similar transformations over the courts of history, an the next few sentences, we hope.
+A typical example an Interleaf laser printer is priced at \$29,900.
 Unbundled TPS software is \$15,000 per license.
 The options mentioned are priced separately.
 INTERLEAF INC., Cambridge, Mass.
 CIRCLE 266 More Mainframes Supported Pacbase now runs on Honeywell and Sperry systems.

 CGI's Pacbase is a life-cycle applications generator that has been available in North America only on IBM mainframes.
 It is to become available on North American Honeywell DPS-7, DPS-8, DPS-88, and DPS-90, and Sperry 1100 mainframes in the second quarter.
 It has previously been available for those machines in Europe.
 CGI claims that current IBM customers can generate systems for Honeywell and Sperry environments.
 With this new version, Honeywell or Sperry installations can generate batch and on-line systems for their own environments.
 Prices for the Honeywell and Sperry versions of Pacbase range from \$149,000 to \$299,000, depending on operating environment.
 CGI SYSTEMS INC., Pearl River, N.Y.
 CIRCLE 262 Three from Thoroughbred A port to Compaq 386, security device, and RDBMS The Thoroughbred Software Division of Concept Omega Corp. recently introduced three products.
 The first is a port to the Compaq Deskpro 386 portable computer.
 With the port, says Thoroughbred, all applications written in Thoroughbred BASIC under Thoroughbred/OS can be run on the Compaq.
 The product is available in single-user, three-user, six-user, and 10user versions.
 It is priced from \$495 to \$2,795.
 Thoroughbred claims to have migrated Thoroughbred BASIC to over 60 different computer manufacturers' hardware and expects to do more in 1987.
 The second new product is Passport, a device for securing software.
 This allows vars to tie their proprietary software applications to a particular computer system via serial numbers.
 Passport can be plugged directly into the serial port of a standalone system or between the port and any terminal on a multiuser system.
 The serial number, visible internally and externally, can then be used to encode any proprietary program desired.
 A user can make any number of backup copies, but they are usable only on his or her system.
+1 .

-Passport will be bundled with Thoroughbred BASIC under Unix and Xenix and with Thoroughbred/os.
+4 6 Passport will be bundled with Thoroughbred BASIC under Unix and Xenix and with Thoroughbred/OS.
 Prices range from \$495 to \$12,995, depending on the size of the system.
 Thoroughbred has also announced Idol-II, a relational database management and retrieval system, designed for use in the Thoroughbred BASIC multiuser environment.
 It's an extension of the company's 10-year-old Idol DBMS.
 Its new features include a multirecord data management capability that allows the user to view and edit multiple file records simultaneously.
 Prices for Idol-II range from \$795 to \$3,895.
 THOROUGHBRED SOFTWARE, Somerville, N.J.
 CIRCLE 263 Project Management System Designed to interact with popular database and spreadsheet files ProPathPlus from SoftCorp is a critical path method project management system designed to interact with programs using Lotus 1-2-3, dBase III, DIF, and ASCII files.
 Users can create projects directly from data in spreadsheets or DBMS files and can export project information to other programs for analysis and reporting.
 The program performs scheduling and automatic resource leveling.
 The program also allows graphics dot matrix printers to rotate reports and Gantt and PERT charts 90 degrees, printing them on one continuous piece of paper.
 Network Cleans desks and does windows with one keystroke.